 How can I get a COVID test in Israel?

 With regulations changing constantly, read about how to get a Covid test in Israel for precise information about the testing on arrival to and departure from Israel.

 Before leaving Israel, booking a Door-to-Door Covid test or visiting the Tel Aviv PCR test Center or Jerusalem PCR Test Center helps avoid the hassle of going to a hospital or an extra trip to the airport.
 There are also Rapid Antigen tests at the test center as well as door-to-door in Tel Aviv.

 How can I make travel to Israel more comfortable?

 Due to the more complex nature of the airport experience during these times, using a VIP fast-track airport service can make the airport experience hassle-free and more comfortable both on arrival and departure.
 Whilst this service can skip most queues and reduce time dramatically, the private Fattal Terminal reduces queues entirely and you will transfer to a dedicated area of the airport in a luxury car.

 Flights to Israel- Who’s Flying to Tel Aviv?

-As of April 2021 flights to Israel have resumed, with around 50 flights a day from destinations around the world.
-More flights are expected to begin during the coming weeks, and most airlines are expected to re-start their flights to Tel Aviv by the summer of 2021.
+As of January, flights to Israel have resumed, with around 150 flights a day from destinations around the world.
+More flights are expected to begin during the coming weeks, and most airlines are expected to resume their flights to Tel Aviv by 2022.
 Stay informed on which airlines are flying to Israel during COVID-19 here.

 Got Wanderlust?
 Get Inspiration!